Direct school leavers

 - IB score of 6 in English B at the standard level

 We know that university life is a challenge for any student but especially when you're a long way from home.
 You'll find Plymouth University Peninsula Schools of Medicine and Dentistry friendly and supportive.
 We have a nominated academic tutor to coordinate the induction and academic support provided to international students.
-The International Student Advisory Service (ISAS) also provides support and can assist you with any non-academic issues affecting international students.
+International Student Advice (ISA) also provide support and can assist you with any non-academic issues affecting international students.
 There are also student welfare support and counselling services, wardens and student health centres on hand if you need them.

 Students who have an offer of a place should apply under the Tier 4 (General Student) category.
 Further information is available on the UK Border Agency's website.